 Senior Secured Credit Agreement.
 Our senior secured credit agreement includes a term loan facility and a revolving credit facility.
 On October 10, 2019, we amended our senior secured credit agreement to, among other things, provide for an incremental \$450.0 million tranche B term loan facility, which closed and funded on October 10, 2019.
-We used the proceeds of the tranche B term loans, together with the net proceeds of our recently completed offering of \$550.0 million aggregate principal amount of 5.25% senior notes due 2027, to redeem all \$700.0 million aggregate principal amount of our 4.625% senior notes due 2021, repay a portion of our borrowings under our revolving credit facility, pay related fees and expenses and for general corporate purposes.
+We used the proceeds of the tranche B term loans, together with the net proceeds of the offering of \$550.0 million aggregate principal amount of 5.25% senior notes due 2027 that we completed on September 26, 2019, to redeem all \$700.0 million aggregate principal amount of our 4.625% senior notes due 2021, repay a portion of our borrowings under our revolving credit facility, pay related fees and expenses and for general corporate purposes.